0xless/clickjackpocgen/README.md

 ## Motivation
 `clickjackpocgen` was developed to quickly generate customizable clickjacking attacks demos.
 The tool is very straightforward and it's focused on usability instead of functionalities.
-`clickjackpocgen` was designed to help secuirity professionals or hobbists to generate clickjacking PoCs, it's not suitable to generate "real" weaponized pages.
+`clickjackpocgen` was designed to help security professionals or hobbists to generate clickjacking PoCs, it's not suitable to generate "real" weaponized pages.

 ## Features
 The tool offers some configurable options.
 It allows: